techniques

 Idiosyncratic Motion: Movement Vocabulary Work, cont.

-allowing whatever state you're in to dictate the expression of movements innate to that state; moving in ways innate to your own energy that cannot be duplicated or copied
+The action of allowing whatever state you're in to dictate the expression of movements innate to that state; moving in ways innate to your own energy that cannot be duplicated or copied.

 The Movement Stretch

 A technique for expanding range of motion by stretching the muscles while remaining in constant movement across the floor.
 The movement stretch reaches muscles often missed in a stationary stretching process.
-To expand range of motion, slow down and deepen moment-to-moment awareness while moving across the floor.
+This action expands range of motion and deepens moment-to-moment awareness while moving across the floor.

 The Rises

 Lying down on the floor and rising to a vertical stance using minimal effort, tension and resistance.
 The point of the rises is to expose any tendency to force or push a movement.
-The rises can encourage receptivity to the shift of gravity as a propellent for motion and achieving physical verticality with minimal effort.
+Doing the rises brings awareness to gravity as a propellent for motion and achieving physical verticality with minimal effort.
 After reaching a vertical stance, we fall back to the floor and repeat the process.
 Rises should be performed at least five times from a different horizontal floor position each time we fall to discover new rising pathways to the vertical stance.

 Jogging Forms

-Various jogging forms are utilized as mediums through which to find or create specific devices, like a transition jog to "break trance" or a "heat jog" to raise body energy or "maintenance jog" to sustain the heat and presence previously accumulated.
-Some of the other jogging forms include"the No-Form jog", "the vertical jog" and "the non-directional and directional jogs".
+Various jogging forms acts as mediums to find or create specific transitions, like a a "heat jog" to raise body energy or "maintenance jog" to sustain the heat and presence previously accumulated.
+Jogging forms are used to begin sourcing and activating the energetic body; "the No-Form jog", "the Verticality jog" and "the non-directional and directional jogs".

 Follow-through